jared-richard-clarke/student/notes/parser-combinators/parser-improved/consumer-based.md

 # Consumer-Based Parsing

-Source: **Parsec: Direct Style Parser Combinators For The Real World** by Daan Leijen and Erik Meijer
+**Parsec: Direct Style Parser Combinators For The Real World** by Daan Leijen and Erik Meijer

 ## Basic Combinators